dvdvideo1234/TrackAssemblyTool/readme.md

 Q: Where are the trains/vehicles, are there any of these?
 A: Dude seriously, make them yourself, what's the point of playing Gmod then ... xD

-Q: What is this yellow line into the advisor, what is it for ?
+Q: What is this green line into the advisor, what is it for ?
 A: Remember when I got suggestions to do the switchers.
    This is an easy way of indicating which NEXT active position ( of some... ) is chosen when stacking is in place.
 The end of the line with the green circle points to the next active position that is chosen.

-Q: How can I guess Bodygroup IDs and skins, it's annoying...
-A: Naa, just use the Garry's right-click context menu to select body-groups/skins If you are happy with the selection, click in the text-box and then hit the TAB button.
-   The selection code will be auto-generated in there, press ENTER and it's done :).

 Q: How can I control errors when the clients are flooding my server with rails, and stacking/spawning outside of the map bounds?